 Initiative hoped to benefit airlines and conservation alike

-“The science is clear—the world cannot meet its climate goals without significantly scaling up the protection of nature,” said Maggie Comstock, senior director of climate policy at Conservation International and a technical advice contributor of to the ICAO.
+“The science is clear — the world cannot meet its climate goals without significantly scaling up the protection of nature,” said Maggie Comstock, senior director of climate policy at Conservation International and a technical advice contributor of to the ICAO.
 “Carbon credits generated through the conservation and restoration of forests can provide high-quality emissions for airlines while protecting wildlife, keeping ecosystems intact and contributing to local livelihoods.
 This is a win for the industry and a win for nature.”

-“ICAO’s decision sends an important signal to countries that halting deforestation and restoring degraded ecosystems is an urgent, global priority and that the international aviation industry will be a leader in investing in nature-based solutions to climate change through the purchase of high-quality carbon offsets,” said James Roth, who is the senior vice president of global policy and government affairs at Conservation International.
+“ICAO’s decision sends an important signal to countries that halting deforestation and restoring degraded ecosystems is an urgent, global priority and that the international aviation industry will be a leader in investing in nature-based solutions to climate change through the purchase of high-quality carbon offsets,” said James Roth, senior vice president of global policy and government affairs at Conservation International.